The Crested Crane: a symbol of revival

 Several months later, a crane appeared on the king’s doorstep in a bedraggled state.
 He told the king the cranes were now hunted day and night for their golden crowns.
 The king, realizing his foolishness and the greed and jealousy of others, transformed the gold crowns into a halo of golden feathers, which the cranes still have today.

 Despite strong taboos on the injury or killing of Crested Cranes, the rapid growth of human population led to loss of wetland habitat, pesticide use, overgrazing cattle, egg collection and illegal trade.
+Given their beautiful crown of golden feathers, dramatic red, black and white markings and impressive height, at over a meter tall, these birds became trophy pets for the wealthy and elite of Eastern Africa.

 A coordinated approach is in action across Rwanda, Uganda, South Africa, Kenya, Tanzania and Zambia to both protect and nurture the 15 species of Crested Crane.
 In Rwanda, Olivier and his team at Umusambi Village – the first wildlife reserve in Kigali – trace illegally kept birds, rehabilitate and release those that can be returned to the wild, and care for those that cannot.
 In the Rugezi marshes, to the north of Rwanda, the population has grown from one solitary, non-breeding visitor, to over 221 Crested Cranes inhabiting this high-altitude tropical peatland.
 Efforts are being made to create a new wetlands national park to protect the area and its endemic wildlife.